enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 Notes:
 - alocates two new double-wide nodes, which is what we expect.
 - frees nothing, so memory is maximally reused.

+= Walk Optimization
+When performing #link("2025-05-18_lazy-strict-eval.html")[lazy reduction], we traverse the net in a specific way to find active pairs.
+Once a single active pair is reduced, we restart the walk at the root.
+We repeat this until a walk is performed that came across no active pairs.
+Since the walk procedure is deterministic, we can optimize the restarting step by restarting the walk at the most recently entered aux port after a single active pair reduction.
+In order to do this, we need to maintain a stack of nodes that were entered in phase 2#footnote[this is the same "phase 2" that was described in the #link("2025-05-18_lazy-strict-eval.html")[lazy reduction post].], and pop from that stack during walk restarts.
+Nodes visited during phase 1 do not need to be tracked, as they cannot ever be interacted with, and in some sense are already normalized.

 = Problems
 - Single-wire-producing interactions need to be handled specially